EventRegistrationSystem/Tecket-Backend/docs/PROJECT_SUMMARY.md

         *   `GET /api/events/:eventId/registrations`: Implemented for admins/organizers to list registration summaries for a specific event with filtering and pagination.
         *   `GET /api/registrations/admin/all-system-summary`: Implemented for admins to list all registration summaries system-wide with comprehensive filtering and pagination (serves the purpose of planned `/api/admin/registrations`).
         *   `GET /api/registrations/:registrationId`: Enhanced to return full registration details, including all attendees, their questionnaire responses, and purchase/ticket information.
+    *   **Registration Management (Admin/Organizer Actions - Backend):**
+        *   `PATCH /api/registrations/:registrationId/status`: Implemented for admins/organizers to update the status of a registration (e.g., CONFIRMED, CANCELLED).
+Includes logic for adjusting ticket stock on cancellation.
 *   **Payment Processing (Stripe):** **(Core Backend Functionality Implemented & Manually Tested)**
     *   Added Stripe dependencies and configured environment variables.
     *   Updated `Payment` and `Purchase` models in Prisma schema and migrated database.